amnkhan/chat-greetings/README.md

 ---
 Hello,
 * I am Al Amin from "Product Personalizer" Support.
 How can I help you today 😃?
 * Good Morning!
 I am Al Amin from "Product Personalizer" Support.
-How can i assist you today 😃?
+How can I assist you today 😃?

 ### Investigating:
 ---
 * Okay, we are looking at your issue, meanwhile can you please provide your email?
 Thanks!
-* Please allow me a few moments as i am Investigating whats causing the issue.
+* Please allow me a few moments as I am Investigating whats causing the issue.
 Thanks for your coporation
 * Can you please provide your product link for the product you are facing this issue?
 Thanks!
 * Are you facing the issue with any other products?
 * Can you please provde a screenshot?
 It will help us to better understand the problem. 🙏